MLMI2-CSSI/foundry/JOSS/Foundry-JOSS.md

 model publication and deployment for inference on distributed computing, and benchmark challenge creation.

+Foundry focuses on accessibility, reproducibility, and collaboration within research.
+Users can upload large datasets and models to Foundry, making them easy to share, use, and discover by the rest of the scientific community.

+For researchers looking to discover machine learning models and machine learning ready datasets, Foundry provides a curated collection of both.
+Users can access any Foundry dataset without barriers.
+All datasets are listed on the website with full instructions on how to use them.
+We believe in access to high quality data, so all of the datasets go through a curation process where an actual person assesses the data.

+With interpretability in mind, we created required metadata that is completed by the authors of each dataset.
+All metadata is formatted the same way, so it's easy to understand across all of our content.
+Reproducibility efforts on the data side become almost trivial.

+Foundry's infrastructure is designed for sharing large files, making collaboration easy.

 Foundry is designed to be domain agnostic, which allows our software to be a part of solving problems across scientific domains.
 It has been successfully used by graduate students and researchers at the University of Wisconsin[4], MIT[5], and